BetConnect is the ideal platform for Matched Betting. Carry on reading to find out why and learn how to make the most of our unique offering.

 As well as extracting profit from free bet offers, bookmakers also offer additional concessions which can add further to your returns.

-For football betting, the ‘2Up’ concession offered by some firms pays out before the final whistle when a team goes two goals ahead in a match, while Extra Places and Best Odds Guaranteed are widely available for horse racing betting.
+For football betting, the ‘2Up’ concession offered by some firms pays out before the final whistle when a team goes two goals ahead in a match.
+Meanwhile Extra Places and Best Odds Guaranteed are widely available for horse racing betting.

 Should I use Betconnect for matched betting?

-Matched betting calculators are helpful, but just one advantage of Betconnect is that our platform simplifies this process by essentially working around this.
+Matched betting calculators are helpful.
+However just one advantage of Betconnect is that our platform simplifies this process by essentially working around this.

 Because you lay the Pro first on Betconnect, you know at the outset what your liability is.
 From this point, it’s easy to find a market with another operator to ‘match’ your bet with a similar stake backing the same outcome.
 Once you unlock a Bet Request you have eight minutes to decide whether or not to reject or Lay the bet but a word of warning: When you open a Betconnect account you get £50 in free matched bets.
 They will only be honoured if you accept the first three Bet Requests you see and match them up to an aggregate of £50.
 After that, you can then pick and choose which bets to Lay or reject.

-Betconnect, offering sports in 14 markets and with a growing customer base of Pro and Punter members, is an ideal platform to use as your first entry into Matched Betting.
+Betconnect offer sports in 15 markets with a growing customer base of Pro and Punter members.
+It is an ideal platform to use as your first entry into Matched Betting.
 And because we offer 0% commission terms it is a highly beneficial long-term base for your Matched Betting portfolio.
 No wonder Betconnect is the Matched Bettors’ choice.